RHuebsch13/AnatomyMan/README.md

 ![5stars](https://github.com/RHuebsch13/AnatomyMan/blob/main/docs/star5.png?raw=true)
 ![ownFeedback](https://github.com/RHuebsch13/AnatomyMan/blob/main/docs/star5Own.png?raw=true)

 * The above shots validate both the rateStar function and the highlightstar function.
-Stars highlight as expected and the feedback box updates as expected.
-The user is able to delete the populated text and add their own comments.
+Stars highlight as expected, from 0-5 and the feedback box updates as expected.
+The user is able to add their own comments along with the star rating or delete the poplated star rating and send only their own input.
 These feedback responses are sucessfully sent to a gmail account the developer can access.
 This is done with Email.JS.

 #### sendFeedback(event):